collinogren/Autoboxer/README.md

 ## Usage Instructions
 1. Download and install the program from [releases](https://github.com/collinogren/Autoboxer/releases) or build from source.
 2. Download an automatic PDF printer to dramatically save your time and sanity.
 I like this open-source one called [clawPDF](https://github.com/clawsoftware/clawPDF/releases).
 While I do not fully expect that using a different PDF printer will break the program, it could.
 So if you choose to use a different PDF printer and experience issues related to parsing the PDFs, please try clawPDF before reaching out for support since clawPDF is the only supported PDF printer.
-3. Create a directory in which you will begin building your box.
+3. Download the box template zip file from [releases](https://github.com/collinogren/Autoboxer/releases) and extract to your desired location or create directories as follows:
+   - 60
+   - 60_sub
+   - 60_starting_orders
+   - coversheets
+   - judges
+   - tech
-4. Inside this directory place schedule.txt.
-5. On the first line, type the day that the box is for (i.e. "Friday").
+4. Inside this directory you will find schedule.txt.
+Open it in a text editor and type on the first line the day that the box is for (i.e. "Friday").
 Then place "-R 'name of rink'" on the next line.
 On the next lines, copy all event numbers, start times, and end times in order from the 104 into schedule.txt.
 Copy all three columns at once.
 If you are building for a multi-rink competition, place "-R 'name of rink 2'" after you have enumerated all of the first rink's events then enumerate all of second rinks events.
 Continue this pattern until you have done so for all rinks being used for competition.<br>
 Example of a schedule.txt file (times may also be written in 24-hour format):
    ```
    Friday